SpinalHDL/SpinalWorkshop/README.md

 Normally, this command must generate output files MyTopLevel.vhd.
 The top level spinal code is defined into src\main\scala\MyCode

-## Basics, with Intellij IDEA and his scala plugin
+## Basics, with Intellij IDEA and its scala plugin

 You need to install :